 Frequently Asked Questions (FAQ)

 This is perhaps our most popular question.
-The answer is simple: We make our own products at our own factory located near Hong Kong.
-Our US office is located in Bellingham, Washington.
-Unlike our competitors, we do not sell products from a contract manufacturer.
-We don't place our orders with someone else's facotry, who then ships to a central warehouse, who then drop ships to you.
-We control all aspects of production; from the creation of the frames, to sewing, to shipping to the USA, final inspection in Bellingham and then shipping to you, the customer.
-We are proud of our business model, which allows us to customize the upholstery on any item, customize the wood finish, the metal finish and to have shorter lead times.
+We make some of our products here in Bellingham, Washington and the rest is made in our overseas factory, located near Hong Kong.
+Working directly with this factory under an exclusive agreement, we send them leather, fabric and other components so they make our products to our specifications.
+We employ our own on-site manager to oversea production.
+As much as possible, we control all aspects of production; from the creation of the frames, to sewing, to shipping to the USA, final inspection in Bellingham and then shipping to you, the customer.
+This business model allows us to customize the upholstery on any item, customize the wood finish, the metal finish and to have shorter lead times.

 Another popular question.
 Unfoturnately, purchasing furniture in the Modern Classics genre is difficult due to the many copycat producers of this product niche.
 You can be assured that if you find a product at a lower price, it is not made to the same quality standards as ours, nor it not made to the designers dimensions.
 Some of the quality differences: